jonnonz1/nz-statute-book/acts/public/1992/health-and-safety-in-employment-act-1992.md

 (4) A departmental medical practitioner ceases to be a departmental medical practitioner on ceasing to be a medical practitioner.

 ### 35 Powers of entry and inspection of departmental medical practitioners
-For the purposes of this Act, any departmental medical practitioner may at any reasonable time enter any place of work and do anything specified in any of paragraphs (a), (b), (c), and (e) of section 31(1) of this Act as if the departmental medical practitioner is an inspector; and subsections (2) to (4), and (6) of section 31, and section 32 of this Act shall have effect accordingly.
+For the purposes of this Act, any departmental medical practitioner may at any reasonable time enter any place of work and do anything specified in any of paragraphs (a), (b), (c), and (e) of section 31(1) as if the departmental medical practitioner is an inspector; and subsections (2) to (4), and (6) of section 31, and section 32 shall have effect accordingly.

 ### 36 Departmental medical practitioners may require medical examinations of employees
-If satisfied that—
-  (a) any employee is, has been, or may have been, exposed to a significant hazard while at work; and (b) by examining the employee or causing a sample taken from the employee to be tested or analysed, it is likely to be possible to determine—a departmental medical practitioner may, by notice in writing to the employee, require the employee—
+If satisfied that—a departmental medical practitioner may, by notice in writing to the employee, require the employee— (a) any employee is, has been, or may have been, exposed to a significant hazard while at work; and (b) by examining the employee or causing a sample taken from the employee to be tested or analysed, it is likely to be possible to determine—
     (i) whether or not the employee is or has been exposed to the hazard; or (ii) the extent to which the employee is or has been exposed to the hazard; or (iii) the extent to which the employee's health has been or may have been affected by exposure to the hazard,—